-Contact our office and we will let you know about upcoming workshops they may wish to attend or schedule a consultation with Mr. Botti or Mr. Morison directly.
+Contact our office and we will let you know about upcoming workshops they may wish to attend or schedule a consultation with one of our attorneys directly.

 7. What if I have questions that are not answered by the Workshop?